How Is the Nuclear Membrane Similar to the Cell Membrane?

 2. Why does the nuclear membrane have pores?

 The nuclear pores embedded in the nuclear membrane are critical for regulating communication between the nucleus and cytoplasm.
 These pores act as selective gatekeepers, allowing the passage of specific molecules such as ribosomal subunits, mRNA, and transcription factors while excluding larger or harmful substances.
 This selective permeability ensures that genetic material (DNA) remains protected within the nucleus while enabling the export of RNA transcripts to the cytoplasm for protein synthesis.
-Additionally, nuclear pores facilitate the import of proteins required for DNA replication, repair, and chromatin remodeling, underscoring their role in maintaining genomic integrity and supporting dynamic cellular processes like gene expression.
+Additionally, nuclear pores allow the import of proteins required for DNA replication, repair, and chromatin remodeling, underscoring their role in maintaining genomic integrity and supporting dynamic cellular processes like gene expression.

 Conclusion